How to Evaluate Behavioral Models

 \section{Formalizing an Ideal Loss Function}

 Each loss function from the previous section captures the quality of a prediction on a dataset with a single number, inducing preferences over these predictions.
-Of course, these loss functions will not always agree with each other about how to order different models.
-Is each of these losses an equally acceptable choice?
-To answer this question, we turn to an axiomatic analysis, formalizing axioms that a loss function in a behavioral economic setting ought to obey.
-We aim to identify axioms that are as weak as possible, in order that they will only disqualify loss functions that exhibit clearly objectionable behavior.
+Of course, these loss functions will not always agree with each other about how to order different predictions.
+Is each loss an equally acceptable choice?
+To answer this question, we turn to an axiomatic analysis, formalizing axioms that a loss function in a behavioral setting ought to obey.
+We aim to identify axioms that are as weak as possible, only disqualifying loss functions that exhibit clearly objectionable behavior.

 Our axioms can be grouped according to two distinct roles that a loss function serves in describing the quality of a prediction.
-First, loss functions are used to compare the quality of models within a fixed experimental setting.
+First, loss functions are used to compare models within a fixed experimental setting.
 This occurs both during training, when a modeller aims to minimize expected loss on future data; and when evaluating models on a given dataset, comparing losses to see which model achieves the best performance.
-Our two \emph{alignment} axioms address this case, requiring that the loss correctly orders predictions in cases where quality disparities are unambiguous; both are extensions of already standard \emph{propriety} axioms.
+Our \emph{alignment} axioms address this case, requiring that the loss correctly orders predictions in cases where quality disparities are unambiguous; both are extensions of already standard \emph{propriety} axioms.
 Second, loss functions are used to understand model performance more broadly; studies report losses and these values are interpreted as conveying information about how well a given model captured human behavior.
-Our three \emph{interpretability} axioms ensure that the loss can indeed be understood in this way, having a well-defined reference point and changing coherently as the data varies.
+Our \emph{interpretability} axioms ensure that the loss can indeed be understood in this way, having a well-defined reference point and changing coherently as the data varies.

 \longver{